che-incubator/kubernetes-image-puller-operator/README.md

 #### Unit testing

-Run VSCode task `Run unit tests` or use the terminal:
+Run the VSCode task `Run unit tests` or use the terminal:

 ```bash
 $ make test